Bulgaria plans to cut taxes for virus-hit restaurants

-Bulgaria plans to cut the value-added tax (VAT) rate on restaurants and canteens to 9% from 20% at present to help the hospitality industry as it struggles with the coronavirus outbreak, Prime Minister Boyko Borissov said on Tuesday.
+Bulgaria's ruling coalition plans to cut the value-added tax rate on restaurants to 9% from the current 20%, to help them recover from the coronavirus outbreak, Prime Minister Boyko Borissov said on Tuesday.

-As of Tuesday, the Black Sea country, which relies on tourism for about 8% of its economic output, had 2,004 confirmed cases of the new coronavirus, including 93 deaths.
-The government has closed all restaurants, bars, and cafes since mid-March to contain the infection.
-It partially eased the restrictions in early May, allowing customers to be served in gardens or on terraces.
+Borissov, who initially said the tax cut should take effect next January, agreed with his junior coalition partners to propose the cut this year, despite the objections of his finance minister.
+The exact timing for the planned cut, which is pending parliament approval, will be announced on Wednesday.

-"We make an exception for you because the sector is closed, figuratively, following our order," Borissov said in a statement after meeting representatives of restaurant and hotel associations.
-"This can be a measure that will subsequently give good results and become durable.
-Everything is in our hands," he said.
+The Black Sea country, which relies on tourism for about 8% of its economic output, has had 2,004 confirmed cases of the new coronavirus and 93 deaths.
+The government has closed all restaurants, bars and cafes since mid-March to contain the infection.
+It partly eased the restrictions in early May, allowing customers to be served in gardens or on terraces.

-The proposal is expected to be put forward in parliament by Borissov's ruling GERB party later on Tuesday.
-Hotels already have a 9% value-added tax rate.
+"We agreed it should be introduced as of now.
+We will tell you tomorrow the exact date ..."
+Borissov told reporters after meeting with the nationalist partners of his centre-right GERB party.
+Borissov said the cut is a temporary support measure and is likely to prompt many in the restaurants to exit the grey economy and pay more taxes.
+The finance ministry, however, has estimated that the budget is likely to lose about 150 million levs in tax revenue, he said.

-Borissov has said the government will have enough funds to weather the coronavirus pandemic but will need billions to restart the economy.
+Borissov has said the government would have enough funds to weather the coronavirus pandemic, but would need billions to restart the economy. ($1 = 1.8005 leva)

 - READ MORE ON: